Everything PR News

 The new citation layer

-Anthropic built Claude on a constitutional AI approach that weights sources by reliability, consistency, and corroboration.
-The engine does not have a favorites list.
-It has a citation pattern — and that pattern rewards a specific kind of digital presence.
+Answer engines weight sources by reliability, consistency, and corroboration.
+They do not have a favorites list.
+They have citation patterns — and those patterns reward a specific kind of digital presence.

 Three properties of every brand that gets cited: